surajsharma/singularity/src/journals/tyrna get murdered/the underworld/rules for the underworld.md

 ## Abandon All Hope

+- the underworld is wasted on the dead

 - one thing i think Dante forgot to mention is that nobody leaves the underworld without some sort of mark on the body, whether it be a scar, bullet wound or something of the sort. but that is for those who make it through psychologically and spiritually.
 99% give up before making it to the mark.